 Information About Post 5481

-can be utilized; and secondly, is to provide aid and assistance to all military personnel, both veterans and those still on active duty
+can be utilized; and the second is to provide aid and assistance to all military personnel, both veterans and those still on active duty.

 Military Funeral Services